667 Neighbor of the Beast

 Tasting notes: dark brown with a thick creamy head; chocolate-caramelly-nuttiness yields to a clean hoppy finish.
 It makes one almost wish that the English were still here to share a pint of this fine brew...almost.

 Our Imperial India Pale Ale uses Golden Promise malt and two very pungent whole cone American hops.
 This brew is hopped so heavily that post-boil, after all of the wort has been transferred to the fermenter, the hop mass at the bottom of the kettle is more than one foot deep.
 Post-fermentation, Jabberwocky is dry hopped with colossal amounts of the same two hops.
 The beer is named after a monster we all hold dear.

 Tasting notes: deep golden with a head made of hop resin; light malt breadiness hidden beneath an onslaught of pungent hoppy tropical-fruitiness.
 Shun the frumious Bandersnatch!
 Shun it!

 ABV: 8.2% IBUs: 114

 Our American Strong Ale uses American two row malted barley and the darkest caramelized malts available.
-It is extravagantly hopped with four robust whole cone American hops; 81% of which are added to boil during the last fifteen minutes!
-The beer is named after Heather's two biggest fears in life (besides light beer and alien abduction).
+It is extravagantly hopped with four robust whole cone American hops; 68% of which are added to boil during the last fifteen minutes!
+The beer is named after two things that strike fear in those who are scared of them and such.